DAY TO DAY PROGRAM

-Just after breakfast you will hike back to Qeqertarsuaq.
-Before leaving the Disko Island you have time to make the beautiful walk to Kuanit, in our opinion one of the most beautiful places in Greenland.
+Breakfast at the hotel .
 You can also spend the day exploring the charming town of Qeqertarsuaq.
-In the evening you have a boat back to Ilulissat and arriving late you will have a beautiful midnight sun against the ice fiord.
+In the even afternoon you have a boat back to Ilulissat and arriving late you will have a beautiful midnight sun against the ice fiord.
 Accommodation is at “Hotel Hvide Falk”.

 Breakfast at the hotel.
 Today is a day to relax and we have given you time to absorb all the impressions so far.
 We recommend a visit to the local art museum, Knud Rasmussen Museum or the spectacular Icefiord Center.
 You will have plenty of time to hike around town, and check out the many smaller shops, some of which sell local handicrafts.

-You can also hike to UNESCO-site around the ice fjord – there are 3 routes, and they are all wonderful.
+You can also hike to UNESCO-site around the ice fjord – there are 3 marked routes, and they are all wonderful.

 If you are curious for other kinds of excursions you can find more options here.
 Ilulissat Adventure is our local department in Ilulissat, owned by Arctic Friend.

-Day 8, Tuesday: Disko Bay Explorer trip – visit the settlement Oqaatsut / B, L
+Day 8: Disko Bay Explorer trip – visit the settlement Oqaatsut (B/L/-)

 Breakfast at the hotel.
-Then it is time to visit the small settlement of Oqaatut (Dutch name: Rode Bay).
+Then it is time to visit the small settlement of Oqaatsut (Dutch name: Rode Bay).
 You will meet up in the harbour, where you will start today’s trip with a 35 minutes boat trip to Oqaatsut.
 It is a beautiful trip, and you will pass large icebergs, small hunter’s cabins and maybe whales.
 Today the main activity in Oqaatsut is fishing and hunting, but tourism is also an important part of the life in the settlement.
 Life seems in many ways peaceful and balanced.
-Oqaatust has a church, a common house for special occasions and celebrations, a school and of course a local store where you can buy (almost) everything!
+Oqaatsut has a church, a common house for special occasions and celebrations, a school and of course a local store where you can buy (almost) everything!

 Day 9: Eqi glacier and free time – optional excursions in the area (B/L/D)